-Leonard Bernstein once famously remarked, “The best way to “know” a thing is in the context of another discipline.”
-This couldn’t be truer, especially in the context of music and the incredible lessons I learned.
+“The best way to “know” a thing is in the context of another discipline.” –Leonard Bernstein

-Music and Mindfulness – I was privileged to attend a keynote delivered by Dr. Shauna Shapiro in a Cisco leadership event a few years ago.
+Music and Mindfulness – The quote couldn’t be truer in the context of music and everything I learned as a result.
+I was privileged to attend a keynote delivered by Dr. Shauna Shapiro in a Cisco leadership event a few years ago.
 As one of the leading experts on the topic of Mindfulness, she described the practice as Intention + Attention with Kindness.
 In her TEDx talk, she reiterates that “what you practice, grows stronger.”

 Music and Deep Listening – One of the strongest fight-flight responses I experienced was in the music room!
 It happened when I first started to sing with the Tabla (Indian drums).
 Although I practiced regularly with the iTablaPro (iOS app), I had limited exposure to singing with a Tabla artist.
 It turned out to be a brutal examination of my musicianship.
 Despite being familiar with the 16-beat cycle, it felt like being in foreign land amidst signs I couldn’t follow, around people who seemed to speak an eloquent language that I had no clue of.